jbloewencolon/Microsoft_Movie_Studio/README.md

 ### First Insight: The relationship between "Production Budget" and "Gross Income"

 * Our first intuition was to see what the actual return on investment was for production budgets.
+So we greated a profit column that subtracted the production budget from the overall (worldwide) gross.
+We then created a second column that calculated the retun on investment by dividing the profit by the production budget.

 ![alt text](https://github.com/jbloewencolon/Microsoft_Movie_Studio/blob/main/images/image%201%20-ROI.JPG)